des256/echidna/crates/data/SCRATCH.md

 - IDEA: implement something similar to TCP, but stuff more chunks inside RTO. publisher sends N chunks, followed by heartbeat, subscriber acknowledges heartbeat only, if acknowledgement arrives before RTO, publisher calculates new RTT, derives new RTO, sends next N chunks, of which some might be retransmits, etc. until entire message is sent.
 If acknowledgement does not arrive, publisher retransmits same N chunks, followed by heartbeat.
 RTT is calculated from heartbeat sending to acknowledgement arrival, RTO is RTT + some constant.

 Works very well on local loopback, with small N (< 7).
-Larger means the heartbeat gets lost.
+Larger means the heartbeat gets lost (it appears subscriber-side IP rcvbuf is too small).
+Assume that very small N (2?) will work for now.

 ### Shared Memory